Nivekk/KOS/README.md

     PERIAPSIS
     VELOCITY
     DISTANCE
-    BODY                // Returns Body() object of the SOI.
-Can use these subelements on it. mun:body:name.
+    BODY                // Returns structure about current celestial body whose influence you are under.
+See above.

 System Variables
 ==========================